 Next, enter all the kids’ classes, practice time, appointments, school exams, play dates, and parties.
 If it’s easier for you, use different colors here too.

-Now that you have everybody listed on your calendar, you can already see which days are going to be tight in time – and therefore require a more flexible dinner, homework, house chores schedule and the days you will actually have time to do the laundry, enjoy your family sitting around the table or even your favorite TV show.
+Now that you have everybody listed on your calendar, you can already see which days will be tight in time – and therefore require a more flexible dinner.

-Many moms like to cook some of the week dinners on Sunday and freeze them or that prepare double batches and freeze one (my personal favorite).
-This is a great solution if you work out of the house or if you spend your afternoons driving the kids to their practices – or in my case, both.
+Preparing ahead is an excellent solution if you work out of the house or spend your afternoons driving the kids to their practices – or in my case, both.
 Nothing better than getting home knowing you are ready for dinner!

 3. Plan Your Menu For The Month

-– A month’s worth of peace of mind, because you know what’s coming.
+– A month’s worth of peace of mind because you know what’s coming.

 – A list of dinners for the following weeks and